BestTimesToVisit.com Logo

 Inter-Island Flights

 The primary way to hop between the main islands like Rarotonga and Aitutaki is via small propeller planes operated by Air Rarotonga.
-These flights are essential for experiencing the full beauty of the Cook Islands archipelago.
+These flights are scenic and offer a quick way to cover distances that would otherwise take days by boat.

 Tip:Book well in advance, especially during peak season (June-August).
 Flights can be subject to weather delays, so don't schedule tight connections on your arrival or departure day.
-The views from these small planes are incredible – try to snag a window seat!
+The views from the plane are spectacular; try to get a window seat on the left side flying from Rarotonga to Aitutaki for the best lagoon vistas.

 Rental Scooters